zackarno/butteR/README.md

 points returned (I will just display the first 6 rows).
 In your assessment dat there should obviously be much less.

-This functino uses rtree spatial indexing which is the fastest way I have found to measure the closest distances between point data (especially when there are \>1000 points in either data set)

 ``` r

 pts_further_than_50m_threshold_from_target<-
   butteR::check_distances_from_target(dataset = pt_sf1,target_points =pt_sf2,dataset_coordinates = coords,
                                       cols_to_report = "strata", distance_threshold = 50)